PhoenixTales/wiki.gothicarchive.org/locations.md

 - `the old ruined monastery by the sea`

 ## Sendar
-- home city of _Milten Plescott_
+- homeland of _Milten Plescott_

 ## Stone Circle Of The Damend
 - stone circle in _Mine Valley of Khorinis_
-- has power to create undead and resurrect (in multiplayer)
+- has power to create undead and resurrect (player respawn point in multiplayer mode)

 ## Swamp of Lost Souls
 - `If you want to hear the dead speak, you should visit the Swamp of Lost Souls.`